 - Pia Duryea

 Director of Membership & Communications

 Pia grew up in Connecticut but adopted the Washington area as her home after she graduated from Oberlin College.
 She is a 10-plus year association professional, having worked for agricultural, utility and cooperative associations before coming to MSDC in 2012.
-She is active in her community, serving at her church, with the Arlington County elections office, on her condo association board, and in Toastmasters, a public speaking organization, in which she has held multiple leadership positions and led communications workshops.
+She is active in her community, serving at the Arlington County elections office, on her condo association board, and in Toastmasters, a public speaking organization, in which she has held multiple leadership positions and led communications workshops.
 She is an avid runner and Caps fan.